Are you looking for the best podcasting hosting sites in 2024 for your podcast business?

-Grand Opening Launch: This is when most professional podcasters ready to launch their episode, they usually have big promotions plans.
+Grand Opening Launch: When most professional podcasters are ready to launch their episode, they usually have big promotion plans.

-What they do is pick a day to launch their podcast, have others and influencers preview it, and run a ton of adverts to create awareness.
+They pick a day to launch their podcast, have others and influencers preview it, and run many adverts to create awareness.

-You can follow this step for your podcast if you have access to an existing audience, influencers, or have few bucks to spend to promote your show.
+You can follow this step for your podcast if you have access to an existing audience or influencers or have a few bucks to spend to promote your show.

-You can pick a date before the launch, say weeks, start getting in touch with people you think might be interested in the show.
+You can pick a date before the launch, say weeks, and start contacting people you think might be interested in the show.

-You can join some social group relate to your market or niches, and post about the podcast episode.
+You can join some social groups related to your market or niche and post about the podcast episode.

-But if you don’t have what it takes to promote your podcast to thousands of people, then you may want to consider Soft Open as a better option.
+But if you don’t have what it takes to promote your podcast to thousands of people, you may consider Soft Open a better option.

-The Soft Launch: A podcast Soft Open launch is when you start podcasting without anyone listening.
-You begin publishing as if people are listening, but wait a week or more before you do any promotion.
+The Soft Launch: A Soft Open launch is when you start podcasting without anyone listening.
+You begin publishing as if people are listening, but wait a week or more before promotion.

 Marketing your podcast

-Marketing is very crucial to have success in your podcast journey.
-You want more people to listen and download your podcast.
+Marketing is very crucial to having success in your podcast journey.
+You want more people to listen to and download your podcast.

-You’ve put it in real effort, even if you don’t have any downloads yet, it’s essential to remember that one download is equal to one person listening to your episode.
+You’ve put it in the real effort; even if you don’t have any downloads yet, it’s essential to remember that one download is equal to one person listening to your episode.

-Find the groups of people who should be interested in your podcast and telling them about your show.
-Your main goal is to add value to the community and not to spam them.
+Find the groups of people who should be interested in your podcast and tell them about your show.
+Your main goal is to add value to the community and not spam them.

-The six marketing tactics we believe have the best chance to direct listeners to a new podcast:
+The six marketing tactics we believe have the best chance of directing listeners to a new podcast:

 Share your episode with friends and family.

 If your podcast would add value to your friends and family, make sure you share it with them.
-Don’t forget to ask for feedback in the form of reviews on Apple Podcasts.
+Don’t forget to ask for feedback through reviews on Apple Podcasts.

 Post episodes on social media.

-Sharing your show on social media is the best way to reach more audience, but it goes beyond just posting your episodes to your social page.
+Sharing your show on social media is the best way to reach more audiences, but it goes beyond just posting your episodes to your social page.

-It is about sharing useful content on your social channels.
+It is about sharing valuable content on your social channels.
 Posting quality, consistency, and interaction with listeners across several podcasting platforms can help your show go viral.

-There are lots of Facebook groups that relate your podcast.
+There are many Facebook groups related to your podcast.
 If you’ve got a podcast on marketing, find some marketing or business podcast groups.

-Join these groups, contribute by sharing informative contents, answer questions and ask the admin’s permission to share your podcast.
+Join these groups and contribute by sharing informative content, answering questions and asking the admin’s permission to share your podcast.